 Well …. this was a re-read and it was like catching up with old friends.

 It’s where it all began.
-Harry’s discovery that he was a wizard and his introduction to the wizarding world and all its danger and splendour.
-It has reinforced my love of these books, the settings and the characters.
+Harry’s discovery that he was a wizard and his introduction to the wizarding world and all its danger and splendor.
+It has reinforced my love of these books, the settings, and the characters.
 I remember why Hagrid is such a warm and gentle soul, why McGonagall is strict but motherly, why Dumbledore is … well, Dumbledore, why Malfoy is smug and horrible, and how Snape is mean and multi-layered.

 Each time I re-read this series I pick up new things that I hadn’t noticed before.
 Small snippets that help the penny drop about things that happened later in the series.
 I can see the early signs of later plots that J.K. discretely embedded into the story.
 I can see how the characters started, and compare them to how I know they grew later in their lives.